 Creating the Virtual Museum of Anthropology

-When Governor Inslee issued his Stay Home/Stay Healthy order on March 23rd, 2020, we closed the Museum of Anthropology in College Hall and went home.
+When Governor Inslee issued his Stay Home/Stay Healthy order on March 23, 2020, we closed the Museum of Anthropology in College Hall and went home.
 While faculty and graduate teaching assistants could teach remotely, they lost access to the exhibits in the Museum and the artifacts stored behind the exhibit area.
-Under normal circumstances, they can borrow selected artifacts for use in the classroom by coming down, looking through the stacks, and checking artifacts out to use in classes such as Art & Society, Introductory Anthropology, Introduction to Archaeology, and Native Peoples of North America, or to take to student-focused events on or off campus.
+Under normal circumstances, they can borrow selected artifacts for use in the classroom by coming down, looking through the stacks, and checking artifacts out to use in courses such as Art & Society, Introductory Anthropology, Introduction to Archaeology, and Native Peoples of North America, or for display/demonstration at student-focused events on or off campus.

 Museum of Anthropology